lambda7xx/cmcs624-fall20/assignment1.md

 ## Execution models

 The assignment uses Posix Threads to implement the thread-per-request and thread-pool models.
-[Linux Posix Threads Tutorial](http://www.yolinux.com/TUTORIALS/LinuxTutorialPosixThreads.html) provides a good reference for programming with pthreads on Linux.
+This [Linux Posix Threads Tutorial](http://www.yolinux.com/TUTORIALS/LinuxTutorialPosixThreads.html) provides a good reference for programming with pthreads on Linux.
 The assignment codebase only uses pthreads for managing threads' lifecycles \(thread creation and deletion\).
 Inter-thread synchronization is mediated via pthread **mutex lock** and **signal/wait**.

 The process-per-request and process-pool models are implemented using Linux processes.
 Processes communicate with each other using shared memory segments via **mmap\(\)**.
 The provided database class implementation has a few examples of uses of **mmap\(\)**.